hsanzg/diag-scals/README.md

 You will need the following dependencies to build and use the C library:
 - A C11 compiler,
-- cmake >= 3,
+- cmake ≥ 3,
-- Intel oneMKL >= 2021.1 (provides BLAS and LAPACK implementations),
+- Intel oneMKL ≥ 2021.1 (provides BLAS and LAPACK implementations),
-- An x86 processor with support for AVX2 extensions.
+- An x86 processor with support for AVX2 instructions.

 ```bash
 git clone git@github.com:hsanzg/diag-scals.git